ncatlab/nlab-content/pages/8514.md

 ## References

 [[Shinichi Mochizuki]] recently anounced the proof which the mathematical community perceives as a serious but unchecked claim.
+See the references at _[[inter-universal Teichmüller theory]]_.

 At